Philadelphia Independent Media Fund

 Who can apply?

-A producer/director who is a current member of Scribe Video Center and whose primary residence is in Philadelphia or the surrounding counties.
-These include Bucks, Montgomery, Chester, and Delaware counties of Pennsylvania, the Camden, Burlington and Gloucester counties of New Jersey and New Castle County of Delaware.
+A producer/director who is a current member of Scribe Video Center and whose primary residence is in Philadelphia or the surrounding region including residents of Eastern Pennsylvania, New Jersey and Delaware.

 All applicants must be at least 18 years old.